Hydrodynamics and survivability during post-main-sequence planetary engulfment

 \subsection{Stellar brightening}

-Energy deposited into the star will result in an adjustment from the star to a new configuration in hydrostatic equilibrium and, on a longer timescale, on radiation of the energy deposited.
-If an amount of energy $dE$ is deposited into the star, the upper bound (assuming all energy is radiated) for the average increase in stellar luminosity is $dL=dE/\tau_\text{KH}$, where $\tau_\text{KH}$ is the energy transport timescale from the location of energy deposition to the surface, as a result of radiative diffusion in the core and convection in the envelope.
-More generally, if energy is deposited continuously, the time-averaged additional luminosity at time $t$ during the inspiral is
+Planetary engulfment results in a transient dominated by recombination in mass ejected from the outer layers of the star \citep{Metzger2012}.
+Since we do not model changes to stellar structure, we study only the long-term emission resulting from the eventual transport of orbital energy from the deep layers of the star to its surface.
+If an energy \( dE \) is deposited into the star, the upper bound (assuming all energy leaves as radiation) for the average increase in stellar luminosity is \( dL=dE/\tau_\text{KH} \), where \( \tau_\text{KH} \) is the energy transport timescale from the location of energy deposition to the surface.
+More generally, for continuous energy deposition, the time-averaged additional luminosity at time \( t \) is